retog/Resteasy/README.md

 This project implements the JAX-RS-mod-qs specification which you can read [here](https://github.com/factsmission/jax-rs-spec/).

-The master branch contains some more changes to allow selected components to be available as version `4.4.0-mod-qs` to be available from the maven repository with URI https://raw.github.com/retog/Resteasy/mvn-repo/.
+The master branch contains some more changes to allow selected components to be available as version `4.4.0-mod-qs` from the maven repository with URI https://raw.github.com/retog/Resteasy/mvn-repo/.

 If you want to use these artifacts in your project, add the following to your project's `pom.xml` file: